Shinga13/voting-bot/DOCUMENTATION.md

 ## show-registered-voters
 ### Description
 Shows all registered voters sorted by identification.
 If the list is too long, sends it as multiple DMs.

+## weigh-votes
+### Description
+Weighs votes based on identification, so that each identification has the same voting power independent from the number of votes cast per identification.
+### Parameters
+- `enabled` (required): True / Fals.
+True enables the feature, False disables it.

 # vote-archive